sichenn/TestAssets/README.md

-# 3DTestModels
+# Test Assets
-A collection of common 3D models for testing
+A collection of common 3D models, images, etc. for testing

 ### Acknowledgement
 #### Danish Statue